 TMS- and fMRI-compatible EEG amplifier: 64 channel BrainVision BrainAmp MR plus

 EMG amplifier: Cambridge Electronics Design 1401 data acquisition system and 1902 amplifiers

-As part of the admission process we prioritise matching your interests with one of our academic supervisors to ensure that we have the expertise to adequately supervise you.
-Please email the programme co-coordinator, Dr Monika Harvey, with your research interests, and we will help you find out if we have the available expertise to supervise you.
+As part of the admission process we prioritise matching your interests with one of our academic supervisors to ensure that we have the expertise to adequately supervise your research project.
+Please state your research interests in the application and/or contact the programme co-coordinator, Dr Martin Lages about your research interests.
+We will establish if you can conduct a research project according to your research interests.

 For applicants whose first language is not English, the University sets a minimum English Language proficiency level.